pingram3030/chef-rl/docs/savoury/roast_lamb.md

 * seal meat before cooking in a pan

 1. Preheat oven to 200 degrees (175c fan forced)

-1. Pierce lamb in several places and insert chunks of garlic and rosemary
+1. Pierce lamb in several places and insert chunks of garlic and sprigs of rosemary.
+If you only have dried lamb, rub it all over the meat after lathering with oil in the next step.

-1. Lather with oil and rub in a healthy amount of pepper and salt
+1. Lather with oil and rub in a healthy amount of pepper and salt.

 1. Cook meat for 1 hour plus 30 minutes per 500grams - increase time if there is a bone